 Calibrating the LUX Dark Matter Experiment

-8 min read
+10 min read

 Dark matter constitutes about 85% of the matter in the universe, yet it has never been directly observed.
 The Large Underground Xenon (LUX) experiment searched for it with a dual-phase liquid xenon time projection chamber (TPC) containing 370 kg of xenon, 250 kg of it active, operated on the 4850-foot level at the Sanford Underground Research Facility in Lead, South Dakota.
-At the time of this work, LUX held the most stringent limits over most of the WIMP mass range on Weakly Interacting Massive Particles (WIMPs), a leading class of dark matter candidates.
+At the time of this work, LUX set the strongest limits over most of the WIMP mass range on Weakly Interacting Massive Particles (WIMPs), a leading class of dark matter candidates.

 With the deuterium-deuterium (D-D) neutron generator used for the calibration, outside the LUX water shield.